dominique2204/Dominique-E-Portfolio/README.md

 # Dominique-E-Portfolio

 Welcome to my GitHub digital portfolio for the Work Readiness Training Program.
-This repository contains **evidence** and **reflections** for each assessment category, structured using the **STAR technique** (Situation, Task, Action, Result).
+This repository includes evidence and my reflections for each assessment category.

 ---